Every Learner Everywhere

 From Time for Class 2021: The State of Digital Learning and Courseware Adoption, Tyton Partners

-However, faculty felt the least readiness around data analytics and creating a sense of belonging and an inclusive learning environment, both of which are vital to closing equity gaps.
+However, faculty felt the least readiness around data analytics and creating a sense of belonging and an inclusive learning environment.

 Asked about which of these practices they value, fewer than 50 percent perceived data analytics as valuable.